Git Best Practices in 2023:

 Most people fail to follow Git best practices for one simple reason:

 Git "AFTER" technique...

-I will share my all time favourite AFTER technique in this post.
+It's time to share my all-time favorite AFTER technique in this post.

 This simple technique helped me to boost my productivity by 80%.

 AFTER technique is a simple principle based on Git best practices